DRMF/DRMF/doc/overview.md

 * CirrusSearch MediaWiki extension (which calls backend elastic) is the frontend used by MediaWiki for text search calls
 * DLMF search extension is a plugin to backend Lucene
 * Elastic (the MediaWiki text search backend) is the defacto successor of Lucene text search backend

+### (Rhamy Belayachi) DRMF Standard MediaWiki Text Search Integration

+Brief description: Rhamy will extend the CirrusSearch MediaWiki extension to allow for other extensions such as math search to create customized queries.

+* Complete code review of m to M and M to m PHP code
+* Get Wikitech account
+* Read the documentation for the Gerrit system
+* Do a commit and review code
+* read the documentation for the CirrusSearch extension
+* Create a hook in the CirrusSearch extension which allows one to modify the search query syntax.

 ### (Akash Shah) DRMF Formula Search MediaWiki Frontend

 Brief description: Akash will improve the frontend for DRMF formula search to make